noonwing/Pomodoro/README.md

 A small project where I'm aiming to build a global platform pomodoro timer to help me study.

+For this project I will need to learn how to use pySimpleGUI package.

 Global features I want to implement:

 - ❌ Working timer on a nice looking GUI